ovalle15/NasaPicOfDay/README.md

 # Rate Nasa's astronomy picture of the day !

-The following api will allow you to save, rate, the Astronomy picture of the day per user.
+The following api will allow you to save and rate Nasa's astronomy picture of the day per user.
 You will be able to do the following:

 1) Fetch from Nasa's APOD api and save image into a local database
 2) Create and delete users and image specific ratings (1-5)